OpenAI Codex Agent: A Practical Adoption Guide

 It is important to remember that this is still an agent, not an engineer.

 While it is significantly more autonomous than a simple autocomplete tool, it can still hallucinate complex architectural logic.
-You must maintain a "Trust but Verify" approach.
-Every pull request it generates should be treated with the same level of scrutiny as a PR from a junior contractor.
+Treat every pull request it generates with the same scrutiny you'd give a PR from a junior contractor—read the diff, run the tests, and question anything that touches architecture.